top of page

 Accurate irradiance readings allow assessors to evaluate the potential energy output of solar installations by analyzing how much sunlight the site receives throughout the day.
 This data is crucial for determining the viability of solar panel placement and helping installers make informed decisions about system design and orientation during solar assessments.

-1. Site Assessment Checklists - Comprehensive checklists are a systematic approach for conducting solar assessments, ensuring that all relevant factors affecting the installation are thoroughly considered.
-These checklists may include evaluations of structural integrity, roof material compatibility, shading analysis from surrounding trees or buildings, and compliance with local zoning and permitting regulations.
+1. Solar Site Assessment Checklists - Comprehensive checklists are a systematic approach for conducting solar panel assessments, ensuring that all relevant factors affecting the installation are thoroughly considered.
+These solar site assessment checklists may include evaluations of structural integrity, roof material compatibility, shading analysis from surrounding trees or buildings, and compliance with local zoning and permitting regulations.

 Including technical specifications, such as wind load calculations and snow load assessments, can further refine the assessment process.
 By following these checklists, solar installers can mitigate risks, enhance project planning, and ultimately ensure a smoother installation process.